dudash/jenkins-slave-nodejs6/README.md

     ```

 ## References
-If you want to read more about that Jenkins slave builder images see below links.
+If you want to read more about the Jenkins slave builder images see below links.

 For OpenShift Origin:
 * https://docs.openshift.org/latest/using_images/other_images/jenkins.html#using-the-jenkins-kubernetes-plug-in-to-run-jobs